t324inc/d324-project/README.md

 * Profiles (packages of type `drupal-profile`) will be placed in `web/profiles/contrib/`
 * Creates default writable versions of `settings.php` and `services.yml`.
 * Creates `web/sites/default/files`-directory.
+* Creates `private`-directory
+* Creates `tmp`-directory
 * Latest version of drush is installed locally for use at `vendor/bin/drush`.
 * Latest version of DrupalConsole is installed locally for use at `vendor/bin/drupal`.
 * Creates environment variables based on your .env file.
 See [.env.example](.env.example).
+* Creates public/private/temp directories based on your .env file as well
+* Checks validity of .env file variables, if the file is present

 ## Updating Drupal Core